 One student, a competitive horse rider, studied the way horses were trained and stabled, read books and articles on show horse training, and integrated this with conversation and reading on general philosophical ethics and the ethical treatment of animals in particular.

 A philosophy degree is highly valued in a variety of fields because of its interdisciplinary nature.
-Hospitals, government agencies, and business corporations seek out people with a philosophical education for their training in clear and focused thinking.
+Hospitals, government agencies, legal, non-profit organizations and business corporations seek out people with a philosophical education for their training in clear and focused thinking.
 You will also be well prepared should you choose to further your philosophy education through a graduate program.

 Our alumni study at:

 - London School of Economics

 - Disneyland Resort

 - Enterprise Holdings